khatrivarun/askaway_react/README.md

  - Create an [Algolia Project](https://www.algolia.com/) and refer [this configuration](https://github.com/khatrivarun/askaway_react/blob/dev/src/config/example.algola.js) to connect your application to Algolia.
  - Run `npm start` to start the development server on your system!

+# Contributing 🙌

+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details on how to contribute.

+# License ⚖

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 # Available React Scripts! 👨‍💻